time2fishman/nightwatch-introduction-part1/README.md

 To begin, fork and clone this repository.
 Once it has finished downloading `cd` into the project root and run `npm i` to fetch the project dependencies.
 After they are fetched run `npm start` and a browser window will open at `http://localhost:3000` displaying a (fully functional) calculator app.

-* You will need to write up a `nightwatchProps.js` file, or copy one from another repository.
-It will look like the one below, but with your path and version information, not mine.
+* You will need to write up a `nightwatchProps.js` file, or copy one from another repository if you already have one.
+There are some detailed instructions below on setting one up.

 <details>